survivejs/react-book/manuscript/07_implementing_dnd.md

 If you refresh your browser and drag around now, the print should appear only when you drag a note to a lane that doesn't have any notes attached to it yet.

-Next we'll need to trigger logic that can perform the move operation.
+Next, we'll need to trigger logic that can perform the move operation.
 We have some actions we can apply for this purpose.
 Remember those attach/detach actions we implemented earlier?
 To remind you of their signatures they look like this:

 * `LaneStore.attachToLane({laneId, noteId})`
 * `LaneStore.detachFromLane({laneId, noteId})`

 By the looks of it we have enough data to perform `attachToLane`. `detachFromLane` is more problematic as we would need to know where to detach the note from.
 There are a couple of ways to solve this problem.
 We could pass lane id to `Note` through the hierarchy.
 This doesn't feel particularly nice, though.

-Instead it feels more reasonable to solve this on store level.
+Instead, it feels more reasonable to solve this on store level.
 We can have the nasty logic there.
 Given a note can belong to only a single lane in our system we can enforce this rule at `attachToLane`.
 We simply remove the note before attaching it should it exist somewhere within the system.

 The `noteTarget` part of this is simple.
 We need to trigger `LaneActions.attachToLane` using the ids we know based on the data we have available.